-Fighting food deserts: Urban farming a solution for lack of fresh food
+Fighting food deserts: urban farming a solution for lack of fresh food

 It’s a problem coast to coast.
 According to USDA data, Houston has 100 areas considered to be food deserts.
 San Antonio has 70.
 Detroit has 45.
 Jacksonville and Orlando have 40 each.

 A food desert is an area where it’s difficult to buy affordable or good-quality fresh food.
-Forty million Americans live in this atmosphere.
+40 million Americans live in this atmosphere.

-“People who are affluent have many choices and people who are not, not so much,” Hardison-Carr said.
+“People who are affluent have many choices and people who are not, not so much,” said Hardison-Carr.
 “And so, when you have a great income and a lot of automobiles, you can simply just get in your car and drive to Whole Foods and drive to Fresh Market or drive to Sprouts, but you don’t have those options here.
 Many people don’t.”

 The problems with lack of access to fresh, healthy food go on and on.